DYUM

-DYUM (89.7 FM), on-air as 89.7 JU FM Radyo Bandera, is a radio station owned and operated by the Municipal Government of Mabinay.
-It is an affiliate station of the Radyo Bandera Network.
+DYUM (89.7 FM), broadcasting as 89.7 JU FM, is a radio station owned by Palawan Broadcasting Corporation and operated by the Municipal Government of Mabinay.
 The station's studio and transmitter are located at Brgy.
-Poblacion, Mabinay, Negros Oriental.
+Poblacion, Mabinay.
+As part of the local marketing agreement, it is an affiliate of K5 News FM for its news programming.

 Programming

 JU FM's weekday line-up is composed of locally produced news, commentary and public affairs programming in the morning, lunchtime, afternoon and early-evening timeslots.
 Blocktimers, music and entertainment programs fill the remainder of the schedule.
-Simulcasts of programming from Radyo Bandera Sweet FM (RBSFM) Dumaguete are also aired, primarily in the mid-morning and early-afternoon timeslots.
+Simulcasts of programming from K5 News FM Dumaguete are also aired, primarily in the mid-morning and early-afternoon timeslots.

 Saturdays feature a mix of news/talk and music programs throughout the broadcast day, most of which are presented by the station's on-air personalities.
 On Sundays, music and entertainment shows fill the majority of the schedule, including a few blocktime programs.